The full Android experience

 This enables you to use every Google service you need without keeping another closed-source binary blob in your Android system.

-We ship OTA updates from upstream LineageOS every two days.
-In this way you always receive new features and security updates just few hours after they are released mainline.
+We ship OTA updates from upstream LineageOS twice a month.
+In this way you always receive new features and security updates just few days after they are released mainline.

-This ROM has few changes from the official LineageOS ROM, so you can follow the installation guide for your device on the LineageOS wiki.Before installing the ZIP you should check that it has the correct signature:
+This ROM has few changes from the official LineageOS ROM, so you can follow the installation guide for your device on the LineageOS wiki.Before installing the ZIP you should check that it has the correct signature.
+You have to use a Python script to verify the signature, available here.
+Install Python 3 (if not already done) and the required packages (as explained in the README), then run:

-If you don't care about losing your current data just reboot into recovery, wipe Data, Cache and Dalvik (perform a "Factory reset") and, without rebooting, install LineageOS for microG.
+If you don't care about losing your current data just reboot into recovery, wipe System, Data, Cache and Dalvik and, without rebooting, install LineageOS for microG.

 you have to uninstall them before the ROM migration.
 You also have to uninstall the GApps if you have previously installed them.